jpjh/PLASMAN_RsmQ/docs/PLASMAN_1_RsmDistribution.md

 ```

 Make some diagnostic plots.
 Note: `comp` is the full COMPASS database,
 `compass` is with duplicates removed.
+Duplicates were defined as
+plasmids with identical source genus, size, replicon content, predicted
+mobility, number of predicted transposases, number of predicted
+integrases, and number of predicted AMR genes.

 ``` r
 source("./func/gff_functions.R")